jpc-hpe/my_nvim_config/README.md

 This is complemented later with an option to disable copilot for that filetype

+### keymaps.lua

+The default settings use left/right arrows to navigate the command line completion.
+This is unintuitive for me, as the possible completions are laid out vertically, so I prefer to use up/down arrows.
+The file includes this change.

+I also create shortcuts for my experimental pluging `chitshit`.

 ## Plugins

 File [lazyvim.json](lazyvim.json) defines the extra plugins that you want to use.
 But it is much easier to modify that with the `LazyExtras` menu from inisde nvim.